Ecwid/ecwid-api-docs/includes/_orders.md

 price | number | Price of ordered item in the cart productPrice | number | Basic product price without options markups, wholesale discounts etc. weight |  number | Product weight sku | string | Product SKU.
-If the chosen options match a combination, this will be a combination SKU. quantity |  number | Amount purchased shortDescription | string | Product description truncated to 120 characters tax | number | Tax amount applied to the item
+If the chosen options match a variation, this will be a variation SKU. quantity |  number | Amount purchased shortDescription | string | Product description truncated to 120 characters tax | number | Tax amount applied to the item